microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 4. Enter a description (optional, but recommended).
 5. Select the workflow desired from the drop-down menu.
 Here, we will be running "Multiple Workflows".
    ![Drop-down menu with options "Multiple Workflows" or "ReadsQC".](../_static/images/howto_guides/workflows/metaG/05212025_run_bulk_submission_select.png)
 6. Download the Excel Template to populate with necessary components.
-Hover over cells below first row to see a description of the item and whether or not an input in mandatory or optional.
+Hover over cells below first row to see a description of the item and whether an input is mandatory or optional.
    ![Excel Spreadsheet hovering over Project/Run Name.](../_static/images/howto_guides/workflows/metaG/082525_bulk_submission_project_name.png)
    Enter a unique Project/Run Name with no spaces (underscores are fine).

    ![Excel Spreadsheet hovering over Description.](../_static/images/howto_guides/workflows/metaG/082525_bulk_submission_description.png)
-   Enter a description (optional, but recommended)
+   Enter a description (optional, but recommended).

    ![Excel Spreadsheet hovering over Data Source.](../_static/images/howto_guides/workflows/metaG/082525_bulk_submission_data_source.png)
    Select a Data Source.
 Options are Uploaded File, Retrieved SRA Data, or HTTP(s) URL (Uploaded File by default).

    ![Excel Spreadsheet hovering over data type (Illumina or PacBio).](../_static/images/howto_guides/workflows/metaG/082525_bulk_submission_sequencing_platform.png)
-   Select if the input data is Illumina short-read or PacBio long-read (Illumina by default)
+   Select if the input data is Illumina short-read or PacBio long-read (Illumina by default).

    ![Excel Spreadsheet hovering over Interleaved input section.](../_static/images/howto_guides/workflows/metaG/082525_bulk_submission_interleaved.png)
 - **Use column E** if your data is from **Illumina** or **PacBio** and is either: